Abby Health's 2025 Inaugural Medical Conference

 “For us, Abby stands for Smart, Beautiful, and Caring.
 Smart is our commitment to data-driven, evidence-based care.
 Beautiful is about creating an intuitive design that empowers patients and clinicians.
 And most importantly, Caring is about creating a system that gives our clinicians the tools and the time to truly listen.”

-With that vision clearly established, the time came to reveal the tool designed to make it a reality.
+With that vision clearly established, the time came to reveal the tool designed to make it a reality — the Abby Care Platform, powered by Abby AI.

 The energy from the keynote carried directly into the live demonstration of the all-new Abby Care Platform.
 Founder Charlie Veitch was joined by CTO Sam Bensley to reveal the intelligent, end-to-end environment designed to deliver on our promise of long-term care, on-demand.